 “Progress is impossible without change.
 And those who cannot change their minds cannot change anything.” – George Bernard Shaw

-The other day I was asked a question by a conservative friend that I often have dialogues with.
+The other day I was asked a question by a conservative friend with whom I often have dialogues.
 “Gary, what does it mean to be a progressive?”

 That appears as a simple question, but I knew that it was also a disguise for an editorial comment, so, I started my answer thusly: “Well…I’ll tell you what it doesn’t mean, first.
 It doesn’t mean that I’m what I’ve heard you call a knee-jerk, tax and spend, liberal, who wants to hand everything away.”

 That took the wind out of the sail that I knew he was tacking, and a half smile-half smirk came across his face.
 I continued: “What ‘progressive’ means is this- if something isn’t working, change it!
 Pro-gress from where we are.”